It’s Martin Luther King Day. Cities around the nation will have annual parades and celebratory gestures in honor of the man who had a THE dream.

 What is wrong with everyone being treated with respect and being “judged by the content of their character?”
 It is saddening how many do not realize what side they are truly on.

 When you support people like Trump, you ARE choosing the side of the oppressor.

 Many are fearful of what is to come.
-My peace is knowing, despite how it appears, God is still in control.
+My peace is knowing that God is still in control despite how it appears.
 He saw this coming; it was in the plans.
 Now, we must wait and see.
 Much will be revealed through this presidency.
 My hope, unity will come in the most unlikely way.
-After all, M.L.K day and our first black president are proof our country is capable of moving toward equality.
+After all, M.L.K day and our first black president prove our country is capable of moving toward equality.